-Paris, Illinois has been a hot destination for Wabash Valley families this summer!
-By clicking through our site, you can read all about our family trip to the free public beach and the Tiger Falls Splash Pad.
+Paris, Illinois is typically a hot destination for Wabash Valley families in summer!
+By clicking through our site, you can read all about our family trip to the free public beach and the Paris Splash Park.

-- I should have brought along a carrier for our tot.
+I should have brought along a carrier for our young tot.

 Although this farm has a Paris address, it’s about half the distance to this maze as it is to the beach and splash pad.
 Google maps says it’s just 18 minutes (10 miles) from Terre Haute as opposed to 32 minutes to Twin Lakes.

 The 10-acre sunflower maze is on the property of L&A Family Farms.
 Here are some of the details mentioned on their website:

 The admission fee to the maze is $6.00 per person.
 Kids 2 and under are free.